10 tips for safe winter driving

 3. Give yourself extra time

-Give yourself plenty of time to get to your destination.
-Collisions and dangerous conditions cause everyone to be a little slower.
+Give yourself plenty of time to get to your destination when driving in winter.
+Dangerous conditions will make everyone a little slower, and if any collisions occur, that will only slow traffic down even more.
 You don’t need to panic, speed up, or make any rash decisions on your way.
 The extra time will put you at ease.

 4. Charge up your phone